Stress and the Mind

 Stress is a response to a threat in a situation, and anxiety is experienced in response to the stress.
 (1) Stress and anxiety usually take place after life changes such as getting married, starting a new job or school, having a child, moving, or becoming injured or being ill.
 For many people, once these stressful events take place, anxiety fades away with it shortly thereafter.

 When stress becomes chronic or left unmanaged it can lead to excessive anxiety.
 (2) On top of that, substances like caffeine, drugs, and alcohol that are used to self soothe during stress make anxiety worse.
-Even drugs such as asthma inhalers, thyroid medicine, and diet pills can worsen the affects of stress and anxiety.
+Even drugs such as asthma inhalers, thyroid medicine, and diet pills can worsen the effects of stress and anxiety.
 (3)

 Do you experience excessive anxiety on a regular basis?
 Below are some tips to help deal with and eliminate anxiety from everyday life.